aminmuna-prog/jmeter-assignment/README.md

 # Dmoney and Booking API performance testing
-## Projects Summary: Here I have created two JMETER collections for Testing perfomance of the two websites  to ensure that both servers is stable or not.
+## Projects Summary: Here I have created two JMETER collections for Testing perfomance of the two websites  to ensure that both servers are stable or not.
 ## and what are the entire servers behavior when clients use or send request to the servers and indentify that what are the load , capacity and stress level for the servers.
 ## For Dmoney site, I have generated Login and Transaction for Deposit, Sendmoney, Payment and Withdraw for 120seconds to check the speed, performance and created report.